logan-anderson/logan.codes/content/blog/how-to-add-a-new-action-to-a-tinacms-form.md

 In this post, I will be going over how to make a form of action in tinaCMS.
 In my case, I wanted to make an action so that I could delete blog posts from my website.

-A form action in TinaCMS is just a react component that loads with in the alt menu of the form.
+A form action in TinaCMS is just a react component that loads within the alt menu of the form.
 See below.

 In my example I an using [open authoring with nextjs](asdf) and a GitHub backend.
 This blog is hosted on vercel and takes advantage of there [api serverless functions](asdf).